collava/base_ash_template/README.md

 # AshBaseTemplate

-Base project using Ash and Phoenix, with authentication, authorization, email sending, security for apis, and error tracking and more.
+Base project using Ash and Phoenix, with authentication, authorization, email sending, security for apis, error tracking and more.

 Features:
 - Github actions setup for all checks and deployment to Fly.io